JaninaWibker/school-docs/os/process_thread.md

 These are both called thread models.
 Certain more complex models also sometimes exist where both is done at the same time; this is then called many-to-many or hybrid thread model.

+Kernel level threads are threads managed by the kernel, meaning the kernel does all the scheduling and so on.

+User level threads on the other hand might not even be known to the kernel at all and are handled completely in userland using pthreads for example.

 Kernel level threads have the following advantages and disadvantages:

 | Advantage                  | Disadvantage                                             |